 They feel excited for the future of agriculture and the part that they will play in being a voice for the direction that it will go.
 The Pearce’s are excited about their role as State YF&R Chairs.
 They see the benefit that comes from being active in the YF&R in their own lives and in the lives of others.

 For more information on Idaho Farm Bureau Federation Young Farmer and Rancher activities, contact State Coordinator Justin Patten at 208-680-2499.

-YF&R group at the 2013 meeting in Post Falls.
+YF&R group at the 2014 meetings in Boise.